 If he still happens to be asleep and the time to eat is approaching, I will wake him up.
 Let’s say your little one has also only been sleeping for 30 minutes, and just took too long to settle down and to fall asleep, I still wake them up.
 I just shorten the next activity time and let him sleep longer during the next nap.

-Hopefully, this answers a lot of your questions.
+Hopefully, this answers a lot of your sleep schedule questions.
 Stay tuned for the next E.A.S.Y. routine which 4-6 months.

-Thank you so much for stopping by, as always I am here if you ever have any sleep schedule questions!
+Thank you so much for stopping by for our sleep schedule, as always I am here if you ever have any sleep schedule questions!
 You can DM me, send me an email or leave a comment.